tholonia/iching_cli/book/v2/markdown/hexagram_06.md

 **Negotiation**: The hexagram represents the negotiation between creative force (Heaven) and flow (Water).
 This creates dynamic tension between opposing movements. **Limitation**: Structure is provided by heaven above, indicating that conflict must serve higher purpose.
 The water below suggests that engagement must remain fluid. **Contribution**: This pattern contributes to evolution by showing how opposition can lead to growth.
 It demonstrates how conflict can clarify truth through contrast.

 #### ***Tholon 6 of 32: "Conflict's Veil"***
-#### The *dynamic* path is creates "Darkening of the Light" (36 <sub>*5*</sub>) and "Conflict" (6 <sub>*58*</sub>).
+#### This hexagram is within the *dynamic* path of "Conflict's Veil" formed by "Darkening of the Light" (36䷣<sub>*5*</sub>) and "Conflict" (6䷅<sub>*58*</sub>).
 This pair-path explores the interplay between concealment and confrontation.
 As 'Darkening of the Light' ascends, it signifies the need for caution and strategic withdrawal, hiding one's light to preserve inner truth amidst adversity.
 Conversely, 'Conflict' descends, representing the inevitable clash when differences arise, urging resolution through understanding and patience.
 Together, they illustrate the cycle of retreat and engagement, teaching the wisdom of knowing when to retreat into shadow and when to face challenges head-on.